pranjaladhi/coe-332/homework06/README.md

 > `docker pull pranjaladhikari/genes_app:1.0`

 The next step is to start the Redis and Flask services, which can be done both manually with user preferences, or launched together automatically.

 #### Manual Setup
 The Redis container will first have start.
 Before however, a `data` directory will have to be created first for the Redis database to store the gathered data.
 Afterwards, the Redis service can be ran with the line:
-> `docker run -d -p 6379:6379 -v /data:/data:rw redis:7 --save 1 1
+> `docker run -d -p 6379:6379 -v /data:/data:rw redis:7 --save 1 1`

+The `-d` flag allows the container to run in the background.
+The `-p` flag is used to bind a port on the container to a port on the machine that is running the script.
+For example, if the appliation is running on a different port than the machine, the program will not be able to start and communiate with the machine.
+The `-v` flag mounts the data to the container and the `--save` flag is used to save the Redis database to the directory `data`.

 Next, the containerized Flask app will have to start, which can be ran with the line:
 > `docker run -it --rm -p <host port>:<container port> pranjaladhikari/genes_app:1.0`

 The `-it` flag attaches the terminal inside to container for the user to interact with the container.
 The `--rm` flag ensures the container is removed after exiting the Flask application.
-The flag `-p` is used to bind a port on the container to a port on the machine that is running the script.
+The flag `-p` is the same as the `-p` flag exaplained above.
 For example, if the Flask application is running on the `<host port>` 5000, but the `<container port>` is not connected to port 5000, the Flask program won't be able to start and communicate with the machine.

-*Sidenote: If building a new image from the Dockerfile, both of the files *Dockerfile* and *genes.py* must be in the same directory.
+* Sidenote: If building a new image from the Dockerfile, both of the files *Dockerfile* and *genes.py* must be in the same directory.
 Afterwards, the image can be built with the line: `docker build -t <username>/genes_app:<version> .` where `<username>` is your Docker Hub username and `<version>` is the version tag.
 Then, it can be ran with the line: `docker run -it --rm -p <host port>:<container port> <username>/genes_app:<version>`.

 #### Launch Together
 After pulling the image from the Docker Hub, the above processes of building and running the Flask and Redis services can be skipped by utilizing *docker-compose.yml*.
-This will automatically configure all options needed to start the container in a single file.
-Once the file is in the same directory as *Dockerfile* and *genes.py*, the container can be started with the line:
+This will automatically configure all options needed to start the containers.
+Once the file is in the same directory as *Dockerfile* and *genes.py*, both services can be started with the line:
 > `docker-compose up`

 With the commands above of building and running the containerized Flask and Redis services, the second terminal can be used for the HTTP requests to the API.